mykindofscum/RoastLog/README.md

 Instructions: Click Login to Google to Add roasts or reviews or just look at archived roasts logs.

 *Next Steps:*
-Ice box items: Implement a chatbox widget where users can chat and share their home roast, possibly bring people together once a month.
+Ice box items: Implement a chatbox widget where users can chat and share their home roast, possibly bring people together once a month, all user to add seconds in addition to minutes for number inputs.

 *Screenshots of App:*
 ![Link](https://i.imgur.com/dRDpE8F.png)